 The product is so good, in fact, that it’s managed to lure some of the biggest names in sponsorship over to the sport.
 Previously, F1 in the US was pretty much a Bernie Ecclestone production – he owned the Circus, the tracks, and the TV rights.
 But now, with new investment from Liberty Media and other US-based companies, the sport is growing rapidly in popularity.

 And it’s not just the big names that are interested.
 Even small businesses are getting in on the action, with one local coffee shop in Austin, Texas, recently signing a deal to be an official sponsor of the US Grand Prix.
+So F1 is opening is door not only to global partners, regional partners are welcome as well.

 There’s no doubt about it, Formula 1 is on the rise in the US.
 And with some of the biggest names in sponsorship now on board, it’s only going to get bigger and better.